Wahya Circle

 Think About It

-Do you feel, or think, America should make reparations to the Indigenous people in regards to the lands that were forcibly taken?
+Do you feel, or think, the United States should make reparations to the Indigenous people in regards to the lands that were forcibly taken?
+A “return to the original stewards” if you will.
+What about restitution of genocides of families?

 Sit with that.